6uoMycop/notes/linux_device_drivers.md

 #### Advanced sleeping
 ##### How a process sleeps
 If you look inside *<linux/wait.h>*, you see that the data structure behind the `wait_queue_head_t` is quite simple; it consists of a spinlock and a linked list.
 What goes on to that list is a wait queue entry, which is declared with the type *wait_queue_t*.
-This structure contains information about the sleeping process and exactly hos it would like to be woken up.
+This structure contains information about the sleeping process and exactly how it would like to be woken up.

 The first step in putting a process to sleep is usually the allocation and initialization of a `wait_queue_t` structure, followed by its addition to the proper wait queue.